0 Comments

 The team adopted a few different approaches, including digital marketing and in-person engagement.
 They connected with community members at a local farmers’ market and reached out to green businesses through targeted email campaigns.
 Their efforts laid the groundwork for securing 6+ new subscriptions, a testament to their strategic thinking and dedication.
 This project emphasized the importance of clear communication and adaptability when working towards sustainability goals.
 Building Momentum with WormLab Community Initiative As one of two WormLab teams, this community initiative focused on promoting its pilot program and building strategic partnerships.
 This project presented an exciting opportunity to help WormLab effectively communicate its vision for revolutionizing composting systems.
 The team crafted 1 infographic illustrating the WormLab process, 1 digital pitch deck showcasing the program’s benefits, and 1 feedback survey for continuous improvement.
 They also developed 1 prospect list of potential partners, equipping WormLab with the tools to expand its reach.
 By diving deep into the organization’s mission and translating it into compelling materials, the students enhanced their skills in stakeholder engagement and effective storytelling.
 Innovating for Municipal Partnerships with WormLab Inground Innovators The WormLab Inground Innovators team took on a project to help WormLab foster partnerships with municipalities for advancing closed-loop composting systems.
 Their challenge was to clearly convey WormLab’s value to municipal stakeholders.
 Through research and first-hand experience with a food recycler, the team created 1 detailed pitch deck and 1 engaging video to demonstrate how the program aligns with municipal sustainability goals.
 This polished presentation will serve as a key tool in WormLab’s efforts to build meaningful partnerships.
 The project underscored the importance of aligning values, refining messaging, and effectively presenting ideas to diverse audiences.
 Throughout this Bootcamp, students experienced the full arc of GreenLight’s project cycle—from initial research and strategy development to delivering tangible solutions.
 Each team tackled unique challenges, collaborated effectively, and delivered meaningful results for their Project Partners.
 Whether they were creating outreach strategies, developing marketing tools, or aligning organizational goals with sustainability values, these students showcased creativity, perseverance, and dedication.
 This experience also demonstrated the power of networking and collaboration, as one Solutioneer was invited to join a youth panel at a Third Act event featuring renowned figures Bill McKibben and Rebecca Solnit during their Silver Wave Tour.

 This Bootcamp wasn’t just about sustainability—it was about growth, learning, and making real-world impact.
 The students have much to be proud of, and their work is a testament to the power of collaboration and innovation.
 Here’s to another successful season of GreenLight Bootcamp projects, and to the bright futures of these talented participants and impactful organizations!
+As a sustainability volunteer with GreenLight Solutions, I recently had the opportunity to help with a very special mission: Maximize waste diversion at VIVA Phoenix!
+Our Green Team was ready to achieve this mission through recycling, composting, and raising awareness.

 As the music played, we alternated between shifts of Waste Sorting and Bin Guarding.
 Volunteering at a music festival brought together two things I love—live music and environmental action.
 By picking up litter and raising awareness, I felt like we were creating a cleaner, greener space for everyone to enjoy.
 However, it wasn’t all hard work; there were plenty of perks to being a Green Team member: